Mehonoshin/cspub.net/_posts/2023-03-15-smb-saas-security-checklist.md

 ## When security program is important?

 - To work with enterprise customers.
-Such clients usually take security seriously and tend to asses and request certifications from their service providers.
+Such clients usually take security seriously and tend to assess and request certifications from their service providers.
 - If the company processes some sensitive medical or financial data.
 - In case of any confirmed data breach or other security incidents.
 The importance of security becomes clear when it is too late.